-The London Digital Mental Wellbeing Project has been commissioned to support Londoners to improve and maintain their wellbeing through self-management and has long term goals to relieve pressure on NHS services and reduce the stigma surrounding mental health.
+The London Digital Mental Wellbeing Project was commissioned to support Londoners to better manage and maintain their wellbeing through self-management, with long-term goals to relieve pressure on NHS services and reduce stigma surrounding mental health.

-Mindwave are coordinating a multi-disciplinary team of designers and developers to implement the design and build of the service.
-We are following agile methodologies with 2 week sprints and sprint planning meetings which include the client so they can steer the prioritisation of development.
+Mindwave brought together a multidisciplinary team of designers and developers to implement the design and build of the service, following agile methodologies with 2-week sprints and sprint planning meetings which included the client so they could steer the prioritisation of development at every stage.

-Throughout the process we have carried out continuous user testing and our fast moving agile environment means that we can easily integrate user feedback into the designs and make sure the product is constantly evolving to suit user needs.
+Throughout the process we carried out continuous user testing, and our fast-moving agile environment meant that we could quickly integrate user feedback into the designs to make sure the product was constantly evolving to meet user needs.

 An innovative approach to problem solving using digital technology within the NHS, with agile methodology and user-centred design at its core